TJ Wrangler vs YJ

 Curb Weight | 2,855-3,241 lbs. | 3,092-3,857 lbs. |

-A YJ came with a Dana 30 front axle and a Dana 35 on the rear, while the TJ came with a Dana 30 front axle and a Dana 35c in the rear.
-The TJ Rubicon came with the option of having Dana 44 front and rear axles.
 One of the more significant differences between the YJ and the TJ has to do with the frame and suspension.
 Compared to the YJ, the TJ’s frame was given a 100 percent increase in torsional stiffness.
 The frame was an additional 15 percent stiffer with an additional 8-inch lift.
 Even more important than that, the TJ used a four-corner quadra-coil suspension in lieu of the YJ's leaf springs.